edlyubarets/edlyubarets/README.md

 ### 🎯Future goals & cooperation
   Because of the recent situation I am very interested in **MilTech** development📡

-  And I have great desire to improve the defence capabilities of my country🛡️
+  And I have great desire to improve the defence capabilities of my country and entire civilized world🛡️